makersacademy/chitter-challenge/README.md

 ## 1st User Story

-As a Maker
+As a Maker,
-So that I can let people know what I am doing
+So that I can let people know what I am doing,
 I want to post a message (peep) to chitter

 ![1st User Story DMD](https://github.com/Will-Helliwell/chitter-challenge/blob/master/1st%20User%20Story%20DMD.png)